AndresPitta/AndresPitta.github.io/_posts/2019-9-17-Outliers.md

 <b>Amazing, isn't it?</b>

 Well, in this example _Bob's_ height might be considered to be an <b>outlier</b>.
 According to wikipedia, an [outlier](https://en.wikipedia.org/wiki/Outlier) is a "data point that differs significantly from other observations".
-So, given that your and your friend's height is around 5'6", _Rob's height seems be differing significantly from other observations_.
+So, given that your and your friend's height is around 5'6", _Rob's height seems to be differing significantly from other observations_.

 <h2 style="text-align:center">Why should we care about them?</h2>